jmhollinger/wiw-code-challenge/README.md

 ##  Setup

-1. Clone the Repo
+1. Clone the repository
-2. Initialize the venv
+2. Initialize the venv `source venv/bin/activate`
-3. Install dependencies from requirements.txt
+3. Install dependencies from requirements.txt by running `pip3`

-4. Run python3 process_csv_files.py OR run process_csv
+## Execution
+1. To process CSVs run `python3 process_csv_files.py`
+2. The final csv file will be saved to `data/web_traffic_data.csv`

 ## Tests

 This program uses pytest for unit testing using.
-To run tests simply run pytest from the root of the repo.
+To run tests simply run `pytest`.

 ## Documentation